U.S. Patent Marking Guide

 Use of visitor tracking features on virtual patent marking web pages presents a few issues that suggest caution.
 Patent owners might wish to verify whether the page has been visited, and who visited, through tracking mechanisms (“cookies”, “free” login requirements, etc.).
 The thought may be that this could provide evidence that an infringer visited the page.
 However, constructive notice for the accrual of damages does not require that the infringer actually saw a patent marking notice or actually knew about the asserted patent(s).
 So that sort of evidence is not necessary to establish constructive notice, nor is it sufficient to establish actual notice—although it might be usable to establish willful infringement.
 The U.S. marking statute says that the virtual marking web page must be “accessible to the public without charge for accessing the address.”
 Whether or not visitor tracking (with or without a predetermined “conversion value”) effectively constitutes a non-monetary access “charge” has not yet been addressed or settled by courts.
 Websites that require affirmative visitor consent to tracking or to obtain login credential in order to view a virtual marking page or might especially raise such concerns and therefore are not recommended.
 Giving visitors the option to reject all tracking would seem to avoid these concerns, provided that such opt-out requests are actually honored.

 Additionally, the retention of visitor data for online tracking (via “cookies”, etc.) is subject to increasing scrutiny and regulation.
 These include privacy concerns.
-Use of visitor tracking functionality and associated data retention may require analysis for legality under applicable laws other than the U.S. patent laws—state law(s) or even possibly foreign law(s) like GDPR in Europe and PIPEDA in Canada.
+Use of visitor tracking functionality and associated data retention may require analysis for legality under applicable laws other than the U.S. patent laws—federal and state law(s) or even possibly foreign law(s) like GDPR in Europe and PIPEDA in Canada.
 Consider various data protection best practices that may apply to the virtual patent marking context.

 Pre-Grant Marking